-Texas, which holds eight species of squirrels, recognizes only two, namely the gray Squirrel and fox squirrel, as game animals.
+Texas, which houses eight species of squirrels, recognizes only two, namely the gray squirrel and fox squirrel, as game animals.

 Best Time To Hunt Squirrels

 The active squirrel hunting season begins during the month of fall.
-This time of the year, squirrel activity is on the peak as they come out on a feeding spree.
+This time of the year, squirrel activity is at a peak as they come out on a feeding spree.

-In very cold weather, squirrels may be stationed at their tree holes.
-Throughout the day, Squirrel activity is highest during dawn and dusk.
-Usually, hunters can find the tiny creatures circling the base of trees, especially the nut-producing ones.
+In very cold weather, squirrels may be stationed in their tree holes.
+Throughout the day, squirrel activity is highest during dawn and dusk.
+Usually, hunters can find the tiny creatures circling the base of trees, especially those that produce nuts.
 Thus, a knowledge of mast production will help the hunters anticipate the presence of the squirrel population.

-A common sight would be finding squirrels scrapping and nibbling amidst the thick carpet of nuts beneath the tree.
-Squirrels usually nest in and around the nut and fruit-bearing trees and close to water resources.
+It’s common to find squirrels scrapping and nibbling amidst the thick carpet of nuts beneath the tree.
+Squirrels usually nest in and around the nut and fruit-bearing trees, and close to water resources.

-Thus, locations that promote ample opportunities for foraging for the Squirrel are considered ideal for boosting the chances.
+Thus, locations that promote ample opportunities for foraging for squirrels are considered ideal for boosting the chances of finding game.

 The Humble Squirrel Hunt

-The way towards mastering lies in the virtues of patience, silence, observation, and sound gear.
-Though squirrel hunting is humble when it comes to the gear, it is highly based on choosing the right equipment for a precise killing.
+The way to master this art lies in the virtues of patience, silence, observation, and sound gear.
+Though squirrel hunting is humble when it comes to the gear, it is highly dependent on choosing the right equipment for a precise killing.

 The primary gear is, of course, the license.
 Any hunt deems necessary the procurement of a license, but certain states might require additional permits for squirrel hunting.
 The next choice is between the kind of equipment.

-Shotguns are the dominant choice for they are considered to provide high accuracy, wide range, and a sophisticated kill.
-It is also a safe option, especially in populated suburbs, for the pellets aren’t lethal while shot in long distance.
+Shotguns are the dominant choice as they are considered to provide high accuracy, wide range, and a sophisticated kill.
+It is also a safe option, especially in populated suburbs, for the pellets aren’t lethal when shot long from a distance.
 Carrying a vest to keep one’s shells would enable the hunter to be organized.

-Shotguns could be an ideal choice, but it requires some high-end target practicing and cautiousness before making the aim.
+Shotguns could be an ideal choice, but they require some high-end target practicing and cautiousness before making the aim.
 Moreover, the hunters need to review the state regulations on maximum allowance of shotgun shells in the shotgun.